Jake Fraley Player Props: Reds vs. Brewers

 Jake Fraley At The Plate

-- Fraley has eight doubles, five home runs and 21 walks while hitting .245.
+- Fraley is hitting .258 with eight doubles, six home runs and 22 walks.

-- Fraley has picked up a hit in 29 of 51 games this year, with multiple hits 10 times.
+- In 57.7% of his 52 games this season, Fraley has picked up at least one hit.
+He's also had 11 multi-hit games.

-- Fraley has had an RBI in 21 games this season (41.2%), including eight multi-RBI outings (15.7%).
-He has also driven home three or more of his team's runs in four contests.
+- Fraley has had at least one RBI in 42.3% of his games this season (22 of 52), with more than one RBI eight times (15.4%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.